farkasseb/ekezetalakito/README.md

 # Ekezetalakito

 This is a simple gem used to convert acute Hungarian accents to utf-8 accented characters.
 I've created it to practice building a Ruby gem.
-Its whole functionaly can be substituded with [`unicode_normalize`](http://ruby-doc.org/stdlib-2.2.0/libdoc/unicode_normalize/rdoc/String.html#method-i-unicode_normalize) function from Ruby 2.2.
+Its whole functionaly can be substituted with [`unicode_normalize`](http://ruby-doc.org/stdlib-2.2.0/libdoc/unicode_normalize/rdoc/String.html#method-i-unicode_normalize) function from Ruby 2.2.

 ## Installation